 Introduction

-A TypeScript agent SDK for Azure OpenAI
+TypeScript agent SDK purpose-built for Azure OpenAI

 Why this exists

-Modelinterface - swap with one line.
+Modelinterface.
+Swap with one line.

 Features